 Want to know how they pulled it off?
 Don’t worry.
 The festival publicly archived everything they learned so anyone can do the same thing from scratch.
 Scaling it up or monetizing is not their motivation.
 Instead, a straightforward reason drove them: rejuvenation of the festival culture.

-Goto and Gampeki co-founder, Masaki Ueda, participated in the Harukaze Festival, a renowned free rave event in Yoyogi Park a few years ago, and found it shocking to see how the audience was getting older every year and few younger generations followed.
+Goto and Gampeki co-founder, Masaki Ueda, participated in a free rave event in Tokyo a few years ago, and found it shocking to see how the audience was getting older every year and few younger generations followed.
 “Although we learned a lot about how to run events, we were the only staff in our twenties.
 Almost everyone else was over forty and male,” says Ueda.
 “It’s even the case for Fuji Rock Festival.
 Expensive tickets exclude people who can’t afford them,” Goto adds, “it’s almost a luxurious activity.
 We needed information and a place for youth culture.”